Can You Put A Regular Mattress On A Bunk Bed?

 3. Don’t choose a too heavy mattress

-Parents will change the sheets, and they need to do it staying on the ladder.
+Parents will change the sheets, and they need to do it while staying on the ladder.
 Of course, that is not the easiest task to do.
 That is why we recommend lighter mattresses (and again, that can be a memory foam mattress) because it is just too hard to manage a heavy one.

 4. Bonus tip - buy a waterproof protector